newcleo-dev-team/glow/README.rst

 For a detailed description of the functionalities provided by |TOOL|, please refer to the *Getting Started* chapter of the documentation.
-Python scripts are also provided in the ``test/examples`` folder.
+Python scripts are also provided in the ``tutorials`` folder.
 They are intended to show some case studies and how they are managed in |TOOL|.

 Documentation